Marathi-Konkani languages: Samavedi

 Samavedi or Kadodi is spoken in the interiors of the Vasai-Virar region along the north of Mumbai, up to the Thane, Panvel and Uran talukas of Maharashtra.
 The name of this language correctly suggests that its origins lie with the Samavedi Brahmins native to this region.
 This language, too, finds more speakers among the Roman Catholic converts native to the region (who are sometimes known as East Indians like other local Christians of Mumbai), but nevertheless is popular among the Samavedi Brahmins.
 This dialect is very different from the other Marathi dialects spoken in other regions of Maharashtra, but resembles Vadvali very closely.
 Both Vadvali and Samavedi have relatively high proportions of words imported from Portuguese as compared to ordinary Marathi, because of direct influence of the Portuguese who colonized this region till 1739.

+(These Samavedi Brahmins have supposed origins in Odisha.)

-There is a little difference between Samvedi and Kadodi.
-Kado's trace their origin from Samvedi Bramhins, Goans and Portuguese due to their inter communal marriages.
+There is a little difference between Samavedi and Kadodi.
+Kado's trace their origin from Samavedi Brahmins, Goans and Portuguese due to their inter communal marriages.
 Christianity in Vasai dates back to the 16th century.
 The churches built by Portuguese in the 16th century are still being used by Christians today as well.